Resistance to change should not take you by surprise.

 insight about the kind of concerns you may face.

-You can use a tool such as the Force Field Analysis to help you work with the factors for resistance to change and those that support change.
+You can use a tool such as the Force Field Analysis to help you identify factors that support change and those that are obstacles to change.

-It's also helpful to know if what you're experiencing is, in fact, resistance to change.
+It's also helpful to know if what you're experiencing is actually disagreement to the change.
 It may just be normal behaviour.

 There are many normal reactions to change and Elizabeth Kubler-Ross wrote about some of them.
-These need to be planned for and managed but may be normal reactions or ways people cope rather than resistance to change.
+These need to be planned for and managed.
+They may be normal reactions or ways people cope rather than a refusal to change.

 The solution?
 Put it on the map - address the fears people might have and provide people with role models or mentors.

-Not being consulted: If people are able to feel that they are a part of the change there is often less resistance.
+Not being consulted: If people are able to feel that they are a part of the change there is a lot more motivation to be part of the journey.
 They feel heard.
-Yet, time and again, I encounter resistance due to a lack of involvement.
+Yet, time and again, I encounter friction due to a lack of involvement.

 The solution?
 Involve people in the change as early as possible.